-If your kidneys function normally, you will be given a dose of 6 grams or 12 grams of flucloxacillin per 24 hours, depending on the type of infection.
+If your kidneys function normally, you will be given a dose of 4 or 6 grams of temocillin per 24 hours.

 In patients with reduced kidney function, the dosage will be adjusted depending on their kidney function.

-HOW IS FLUCLOX ACILLIN ADMINISTERED?
+HOW IS TEMOCILLIN ADMINISTERED?

-Flucloxacillin is administered in the form of a continuous infusion, with administration once a day (lasting 24 hours) or twice a day (lastig 12 hours).
-Your healthcare provider will inform you which form of administration is appropriate for you.
+Temocillin is administered in the form of a continuous infusion, with each administration lasting 24 hours.